-- 7. Uses defined as "tasting samples of farm products" and "reception hall" may only occur in a secondary building possessing an area surface of at least 950 square metres that can be connected to a well and a septic system; - 8.
-The only authorized uses of the "C4" sub-group are sugar shacks, tasking samples of farm products, reception halls, and bed & breakfast as a complementary to the "AG" use sub-group; - 9.
-Day camps are authorized solely as a complementary to the "AG" use sub-group; - 10.
-Pig husbandry is prohibited.
-(19) - (35) In zone PU-108, the following specific provisions shall apply and have precedence over any other provision: - 1.
-Although this zone is not located in the area of the Decree of the Act respecting the preservation of agricultural land and agricultural activities, the "AG" agricultural sub-group use is authorized; - 2.
-The only use authorized in the "AG" agricultural sub-group is maple syrup production.
-(19) - (36) In zone PU-109, a driveway and alley lane are authorized.
+- (36) In zone PU-109, a driveway and alley lane is authorized.
 (19) - (37) In the zone RA-110, the following specific provisions apply and prevail over any contrary provision: (18) - 1.
 Although this zone is not located in the area of the Decree of the Act respecting the preservation of agricultural land and agricultural activities, the "AG" agriculture sub-group use is authorized; - 2.
 The only authorized use of the sub-group use "AG" is grazing alpacas; - 3.
 A community garden is also permitted in this zone. - (38) In the zone AG-151, the following specific provisions apply and prevail over any contrary provision:(18) - 1.
 Although this zone is not located in the area of the Decree of the Act respecting the preservation of agricultural land and agricultural activities, the "AG" agriculture sub-group use is authorized; - 2.
 The only authorized use of the subgroup use "AG" is raising alpacas; - 3.
 The provisions of Section 4.14 shall apply; - 4.
 Agricultural activity includes the processing and sale of farm products; - 5.
-The subgroup use "R1" is allowed on a lot of at least 40,000 square metres. - (39) The use "bar with or without entertainment" is authorized as a secondary use to the use "restaurant with or without alcohol permit" as long as these two uses are done in the same place.
+The subgroup use "R1" is allowed on a lot of at least 40,000 square metres. - (39) The use "bar with or without entertainment" is autorized as a secondary use to the use "restaurant with or without alcohol permit" as long as these two uses are done in the same place.
 (20) - (40) The only authorized use of the sub-group R3 "Multi-unit dwelling" are homes for the elderly.
 (23) - (41) The only authorized use of the sub-group R4 "Community housing" are centres for the elderly.
 (23) - (42) In zone AG-104, the following specific provisions shall apply: (28) - 1.
-Although this zone is not located in the area of the Decree of the Act respecting the preservation of agriculture and agricultural activities, the "AG" agricultural sub-group use is authorized. - 2.
+Although this zone is not located in the area of the Decree of the Act respecting the preservation of agricultural and and agricultural activities, the "AG" agricultural sub-group use is authorized. - 2.
 Provisions of Section 4.14 shall apply. - (43) The following specific provisions apply and prevail over any contrary provision: (36) - 1.
-Beer production through a microbrewery system is the only light industrial type of use allowed in that zone; - 2.
+Beer production through a microbrewery system is the only light inductriel type of use allowed in that zone; - 2.
 Annual production is limited to a maximum of 5,000 hectoliters; - 3.
 A tasting room is allowed as a complementary use to a microbrewery, provided that it is located inside the building occupied by the microbrewery. - (44) The maximum number of residential units allowed in the zone is 18.
 (39) - (45) The maximum number of residential units allowed in the zone is 31.
 (39) - (46) The maximum number of residential units allowed in the zone is 203.
-(39)
+(39) - (47) On a serviced lot as defined in the By-law Number 637-05 Respecting Subdivisions, main residential